Creating a Career Development Plan: Tips and Strategies

 - Career advancement opportunities are increased.

-A career development plan is about evaluating your strengths and weaknesses of skillsets then implementing active steps to professional development.
+Creating a career development plan involves analyzing strengths and weaknesses in skillsets then implementing active steps to professional development.

 Evaluate Your Current Skills and Experience

-The first step to create your career development plan is to assess your current skills, abilities strengths, areas of strength, and areas for improvement.
+The first step in establishing your career plan of development is to review your current skills, abilities, strengths, and areas in which you could benefit from improvement.

 Consider these questions: